Health Insurance and Mental Health Services

 Are services at Etheridge Psychology covered by my health insurance?

-We try to give every patient an estimate of what your costs could be if your insurance company does not process your claim as anticipates (i.e., a "worst case scenario" estimate).
+We try to give every psychological testing patient an estimate of what their costs could be if your insurance company does not process their claims as anticipated.
 If you do not receive one at your first appointment, please ask.

 Is my clinician in-network with my health insurance?

-If you are looking for counselors that accept BCBS in Cary, all of our therapists are in-network.
-That said, we are not in-network providers for all plans within BCBS, even though we do have a contract with BCBS.
+If you're looking for counselors that accept BCBS in Cary NC, all of our therapists are in-network.
+That said, we are not in-network providers for all plans within BCBS, even though we do have a contract with them (confusing, we know).
 Some of our mental health professionals are in network with Cigna, Aetna, Tricare, and Medicare as well.
-We cannot guarantee that the clinician you see at Etheridge Psychology is considered to be an in-network provider for your specific plan, even if we have a contract with them.
+We cannot guarantee that the clinician you see at Etheridge Psychology is considered to be an in-network provider for your specific plan.
 Again, calling your insurance company is the best way for you to find out.

 How do I find out if services will be covered?